 Using countdown clock on my landing page caused an 11% increase in conversions.
 And, running dynamic remarketing ads got me a 23% increase in conversions.
 Running dynamic remarketing ads has been most effective for me because firstly, setting them up is very easy on the Google Ads platform.
 Secondly, through dynamic remarketing ads, I could target my audience (shopping cart abandoners) with highly personalized messages (ads had images of products that customers added into their shopping cart but did not end up buying).”

 One of the key components to doing ecommerce personalization at scale is regularly measuring and monitoring what works and what doesn’t work.If you are still using spreadsheets and manually going to all of your key software to update your reports, you are wasting a lot of time and resources.
-That’s where creating an ecommerce sales dashboard, using software like Databox, can be beneficial.
+That’s where creating an ecommerce sales dashboard and using ecommerce reporting software like Databox, can be beneficial.

 You can connect to dozens upon dozens of software, including Shopify, Stripe, WooCommerce, Google Analytics, and more so that you can monitor your ecommerce site performance in real-time.
 Get started for free today to see why we are one of the leaders in the industry.